Outcomes4Me Secures $21M in Funding Learn more >>

 Once your sample arrives at the lab, specially trained technicians and scientists get to work.
 Their job is to carefully examine your DNA, looking for specific changes, known as mutations, in certain genes.
 For hereditary breast and ovarian cancer, they often focus on the BRCA1 and BRCA2 genes.
 In many cases, your doctor may order a multigene panel test, which is a broader approach that checks for mutations in several different genes at the same time, including BRCA1 and BRCA2.
 This comprehensive analysis helps create a more complete picture of your genetic makeup and potential cancer risk.

-When to Expect Your Results
+When Can You Expect Your Results?

 This is where a little patience comes in.
 Analyzing your DNA is a detailed and complex process that can’t be rushed, so it typically takes several weeks to get your results back.
 The exact timing can vary depending on the specific test being performed and the lab doing the analysis.
 Waiting can feel like the hardest part, but it’s a normal part of the process.
 Once the results are ready, they will be sent to your doctor or genetic counselor, who will then schedule a time to discuss them with you, explain what they mean for your health, and help you plan your next steps.

-Understanding Your Genetic Test Results
+What Do My Genetic Test Results Mean?

 Getting your genetic test results back can bring up a lot of emotions.
 Whether you feel anxious, relieved, or just plain confused, remember that this information is a tool.
 It’s designed to give you and your care team more clarity so you can make informed decisions about your health.
 Let’s walk through what the different types of results—positive, negative, and uncertain—really mean for you and your family.

-What a Positive Result Means
+Understanding a Positive Result

 Receiving a positive result means the test found a specific change, or mutation, in a gene that is known to increase the risk of hereditary breast and ovarian cancers.
 While this news can feel heavy, it’s also incredibly powerful.
 This knowledge allows you to be proactive about your health.
 You can work with your doctor to create a plan for early detection or take steps to lower your cancer risk.
 If you’ve already been diagnosed with cancer, a positive result can be a key piece of the puzzle, helping to guide your treatment options and open doors to therapies targeted specifically at your cancer’s genetic makeup.

-Interpreting a Negative Result
+What a Negative Result Really Means

 A negative result can be a huge relief, but its meaning depends on your family’s health history.
 If a specific gene mutation is already known to run in your family and your test comes back negative for that same mutation, it’s considered a “true negative.”
 This is great news, as it means your cancer risk is likely the same as the general population’s.
 However, if you don’t have a known family history of a specific mutation, a negative result is a bit more complex.
 It means you don’t have the mutations the test looked for, but it doesn’t completely rule out an increased hereditary risk.
 A genetic counselor can help you understand what a negative result means for you personally.

-Decoding a “Variant of Uncertain Significance” (VUS)
+What is a “Variant of Uncertain Significance” (VUS)?

 Sometimes, a genetic test will identify a gene change that hasn’t been clearly linked to cancer risk.
 This is called a “variant of uncertain significance,” or VUS.
 Hearing the word “uncertain” can be unsettling, but it simply means that researchers don’t have enough data yet to classify the variant as either harmful (positive) or harmless (negative).
 Think of it as a “we’ll get back to you on this” from the scientific community.
 As researchers gather more information, these variants are often reclassified.
 Your genetic counselor will explain what a VUS means for your health plan in the meantime and will let you know if its classification changes in the future.